Written by CorpsAfrica/Malawi Exchange Volunteer Mr. Mostafa Essalai

 I like this quote because sometimes it is better to keep your problems inside and focus on outside challenges and solutions.
 This is one of the lessons of service as Gandhi said.
 It gives you renewed positive energy and strength to overcome obstacles in your life and community.
 Each time problems become easier to solve because you grow stronger and more experienced.

 My name is Mostafa Essalai.
-I'm 26 years old, and I'm one of Second Cohort Exchange Volunteers in CorpsAfrica Malawi.
-CorpsAfrica is a NGO with the same working vision as Peace Corps.
+I’m 26 years old, and I’m one of the Second Cohort Exchange Volunteers in CorpsAfrica Malawi.
+CorpsAfrica is an NGO with the same working vision as Peace Corps.
 It gives opportunities to African leaders to serve in their own countries in order to combat poverty.
 In different areas across Malawi and Africa, CorpsAfrica trains its volunteers to apply the newest approaches to international development including empowering local communities, promoting collaboration among NGOs, and monitoring and evaluation skills.

 I think two months of meditating on the beauty of this country is more than enough time for me to fall in love.
 Malawi, or “The Warm Heart of Africa”, is located in the South Eastern region of Africa.
 It’s a country with great nature, stunning lakes, forests, and diverse wildlife.
 The landscapes of the country gives Malawi an added value in comparison to other countries.

 On October 7th, 2017, I left the Kingdom of Morocco with a heavy package of expectations which included bad and good thoughts.
 I carried my mixed feelings all the way to Malawi, but after a few days in country, my expectations transformed to love, happiness, and enthusiasm.
 I quickly became eager and fearless to swim deeply in this experience as a CorpsAfrica Volunteer which should be one of the greatest years in my life, full of personal and professional growth.